“a natural singer with a flexible voice“Seen and Heard International

 “John Lee provided a lithe and tonally crisp performance”Classical Source

-Before moving to London, John received a first class degree in Music from St Catherine’s College, Oxford, on a Teaching Scholarship from Singapore’s Ministry of Education.
+Before moving to London, John received a first class degree in Music from St Catherine’s College, Oxford.
 Schola Cantorum of Oxford was central to his experience there; he was Chairman in his second year and Conducting Scholar in his third.
-John also sung with other leading Oxford choirs including the choirs of Christ Church Cathedral, New College, Queen’s College, and Somerville College.
+John also sung with other leading Oxford ensembles including the choirs of Christ Church Cathedral, New College, Queen’s College, and Somerville College.
 Aside from singing, John was active as a conductor and composer; he trained as a choral conductor as part of the Voces Academy Musical Leadership Programme, and his piece Nunc Dimittis received its world premiere by the award-winning Raffles Singers (Singapore).
 It has since been performed at the 11th World Symposium on Choral Music in Barcelona, Spain.
 More recently, John joined The Sixteen and Genesis Sixteen in the world premiere of MacMillan’s Symphony No. 5 ‘Le Grand Inconnu’ at Usher Hall (Edinburgh) and the Barbican.

 A pianist from the age of four, John performed in four ABRSM Top Scorers’ Concerts (Singapore) for his Grade 5, 7, and 8 piano examinations, and his Grade 6 cello examination, after which he gained his ATCL and LTCL piano diplomas with distinction.
 He was a prizewinner and finalist in piano competitions in Tokyo, Bangkok, and Singapore, and has performed in Carnegie Hall and the Sydney Opera House as Principal Cellist of the Raffles Institution String Ensemble.